US judge blocks Trump's latest sweeping asylum rule

 The Trump administration has issued a rapid-fire series of anti-immigration edicts recently.

-Democrats have blasted the policies as cruel, faulting the Trump administration for warehousing migrants in crowded detention facilities along the border and separating immigrant children from the adults they have travelled with.
+Democrats have blasted the policies as cruel, faulting the Trump administration for warehousing migrants in crowded detention facilities along the border and separating immigrant children from the adults they have traveled with.